|

 Atkins.
 Musicians from all over the world would try to copy his incredible country

-finger-style of guitar playing, which often includes playing rhythm and lead
+finger-style of guitar playing, which often included playing rhythm and lead

 simultaneously!

-During a career that has spanned over 40 years, which has seen him
+During a career that spanned over 40 years, which saw him

 receive accolades as a musician, songwriter, performer and actor, Jerry Reed

-has maintained that good ol' boy demeanor which has allowed him to be as at home in the
+maintained that good ol' boy demeanor which allowed him to be as at home in the

-studio, on the stage or on the set, as he is fishing for bass in his favorite lake.
+studio, on the stage or on the set, as he was fishing for bass in his favorite lake.
 "When

-You're Hot, You're Hot" has never looked so cool!
+You're Hot, You're Hot" never looked so cool!

 Awards include --